GoGoButters/Graphiti_n8n_node/README.md

 ```
 === Relevant Facts from Long-term Memory ===

+📄 From file: medical_records.pdf
+  1. Patient has hypertension history (confidence: 0.95)
+  2. Last checkup was in November 2024 (confidence: 0.89)

+📄 From file: lab_results.pdf
+  1. Blood pressure: 120/80 (confidence: 0.92)

+💬 From conversation:
   1. User's name is Alice (confidence: 0.95)
-2. Alice is interested in robotics (confidence: 0.89)
-3. Alice is working on a robot arm project (confidence: 0.87)
+  2. Alice prefers morning appointments (confidence: 0.87)

 === Recent Conversation ===
 User: Hi, how are you?
 Assistant: I'm doing well, thanks for asking!
 User: What's my name?
 ```

+> **Note**: The 📄 and 💬 icons help AI agents understand and cite where each fact originated.

 ---